Many less commonly used PowerPoint options are located in the Advanced pane in the PowerPoint Options dialog box.

 Note: If you select the Show vertical ruler check box, and on the View tab, in the Show/Hide group, you select the Ruler check box, the vertical and horizontal rulers appear.
 If you clear the Show vertical ruler check box, and then on the View tab, in the Show/Hide group, you select the Ruler check box, only the horizontal ruler appears.

-Disable hardware graphics acceleration (PowerPoint 2010, 2013, 2016) Using hardware graphics acceleration increases the performance speed when you are playing your presentation.
+Disable hardware graphics acceleration (PowerPoint 2010 and newer versions) Using hardware graphics acceleration increases the performance speed when you are playing your presentation.
 Selecting this check box turns off the use of that graphics acceleration.
 For more information, see Tips for improving audio and video playback and compatibility.

-Disable Slide Show hardware graphics acceleration (PowerPoint 2013, 2016) If you are using transitions between slides and they are not behaving as expected (that is, you see flashing black screens instead of the transitions you've chosen) try selecting this check box.
+Disable Slide Show hardware graphics acceleration (PowerPoint 2013 and newer versions) If you are using transitions between slides and they are not behaving as expected (that is, you see flashing black screens instead of the transitions you've chosen) try selecting this check box.

-Automatically extend display when presenting on a laptop or tablet (PowerPoint 2013, 2016) To turn off using presenter view, clear this check box.
+Automatically extend display when presenting on a laptop or tablet (PowerPoint 2013 and newer versions) To turn off using presenter view, clear this check box.
 By default, PowerPoint uses presenter view for slide shows.
 This mode "extends" the computer's desktop, creating two separate monitors on the presenter's computer.
 One monitor is the built-in screen on the presenter's laptop or tablet.
 The other monitor is the display device, or projector, attached to the presenter's laptop or tablet.

-Show presence flags for selected items (PowerPoint 2016) This option takes effect when you are working on a shared presentation with others.
+Show presence flags for selected items (PowerPoint 2016 and newer versions) This option takes effect when you are working on a shared presentation with others.
 If you select an item that someone else is editing a small flag appears indicating who is currently editing that item.